whykay-01/computer-architecture-nyush/README.md

 ## Acknowledgments

-The content in this repository is based on the Computer Architecture course at NYU Shanghai, taught by <instructor-name>.
-Special thanks to the instructor for their contributions to this repository.
+The content in this repository is based on the Computer Architecture course at NYU Shanghai, taught by Paul Mellies.
+Special thanks to Paul for his extraordinary way of teaching this course.
+The original content is stored on professor's website designated for this course: computer-architecture.organization